sindresorhus/Defaults/readme.md

 Type: `protocol`

-A Bridge can do serialization and de-serialization.
+A `Bridge` is responsible for serialization and deserialization.

-Have two associate types `Value` and `Serializable`.
+It has two associated types `Value` and `Serializable`.

-`Value` is the type user want to use it.
+- `Value`: The type you want to use.

-`Serializable` is the type stored in `UserDefaults`.
+- `Serializable`: The type stored in `UserDefaults`.

-`serialize` will be executed before storing to the `UserDefaults` .
+- `serialize`: Executed before storing to the `UserDefaults` .

-`deserialize` will be executed after retrieving its value from the `UserDefaults`.
+- `deserialize`: Executed after retrieving its value from the `UserDefaults`.

 #### `Defaults.reset(keys…)`

 Type: `func`

 Reset the given keys back to their default values.

-You can specify up to 10 keys.
-If you need to specify more, call this method multiple times.

 You can also specify string keys, which can be useful if you need to store some keys in a collection, as it's not possible to store `Defaults.Key` in a collection because it's generic.